-A blended mortgage allows me to access more funds from the mortgage on my property without having to break the existing mortgage to refinance.
-One of the main benefits here, is that I may avoid the costs associated with a pre-payment penalty owed when one breaks an existing mortgage.
+One of the main benefits of a blended mortgage, is the potentially lower rate that takes into consideration the new term and current interest rate in the mortgage market.
 Let’s assume I have 24 months remaining on my mortgage term at a rate of 4%.
 To make this point clear, consider that the current 5-year mortgage rate is being offered at 3%.
 If I chose to make use of the blended mortgage with and extended term option, I would pay 4% for the first 24 months and 3% for the remaining 3 years on the new 5-year term I acquired via the blend and extend option.

 The blended option may be a smart decision, if I can fulfill the following criteria:

 a) A lowering of my current interest rate via blending the new lower rate with my higher interest rate.